axaq/traviso-website/blog/_posts/2015-03-20-camera-controls.md

 demo: "/examples/example4/"
 ---

+(Updated on Feb 03, 2018)
 ___

+> **NOTE:** This document has been updated with the realese of <a href="https://github.com/axaq/traviso.js/releases" target="_blank">v1.0.0</a>.
+XML files are no longer in use and instead we have json files for map data.

 Traviso has built-in camera methods that you can call externally to play around to get the best result in your own app logic.